jbostoen/itop-jb-rest-php/readme.md

 ## What?

-A simple PHP class which offers easy access to the most important iTop REST/JSON API actions.
+A simple PHP class and very basic implementation which offers easy access to the most important iTop REST/JSON API actions.

 Not everything is implemented.
 Basic support for: